Sudipta-Mitra/Drug-recommender/README.md

-# 🩺 Drug Recommendation System using SVM
+# 🩺 Drug Recommendation System using SVM.
 This project is a machine learning-based web application that predicts diseases from a list of symptoms and recommends drugs or treatment advice.
 It uses Support Vector Machine (SVM) as the core classifier and is served via a lightweight Flask backend.

 # ✅ Features